Caring for a leather bag is quite similar to caring for your own skin as both benefit greatly from a good moisturiser, especially as we age.

 Remove stains as soon as you notice them.

-Avoid cleaning products with alcohol, turpentine or other mineral spirits as they will discolour and dry out leather.
+Avoid cleaning products with alcohol, turpentine or other mineral spirits as they discolour and dry out leather.

 Beware denim!
 Beware denim!